-Growing in the mountains located 2000 meters above sea level, only the best tea buds from hundreds year old ancient tea trees are plucked to produce this Golden Tip, the quality is superior than many other black teas in the market.
-The difference of the Yunnan Black Tea and other black tea is the amount of "golden tips" contained in the tea.
+Growing in the mountains located 2000 meters above sea level, only the best tea buds from centuries-old ancient tea trees are plucked to produce this Golden Tip.
+The quality is superior to many other black teas on the market.
+The key difference between Yunnan Black Tea and other black teas is the amount of "golden tips" contained in the tea.

-Finer Yunnan black tea's liquor is bright in amber colour, exhibits a floral scent and sweet taste.
+Finer Yunnan black tea exhibits a bright amber color, a floral scent, and a sweet taste.
 Cheaper varieties of black tea produce a darker liquor and can be very bitter.

-This black tea is made of the ancient big leaf tea trees, which contain richer content of polyphenol, contributes to the strong aromatic taste.
+This black tea is made from ancient big leaf tea trees, which contain a richer content of polyphenols, contributing to its strong aromatic taste.

-Highest grade and most expensive type of tea
+It is the highest grade and most expensive type of tea.

-Tea buds, also called tips or needles, are the youngest part of the tea plant and are bursting with goodness.
-On the other hand, they also happen to be tiny AND super time-consuming to pick: you need thousands and thousands of buds to make just one kilo of Silver Needle.
+Tea buds, also called tips or needles, are the youngest parts of the tea plant and are packed with goodness.
+However, they are also tiny and super time-consuming to pick.
+Thousands and thousands of buds are needed to make just one kilo of Silver Needle.

-This bud-only pick is why Silver Needle is so expensive, and also less common than other white teas.
-In most cases, it’s not worth it to pick just these tiny little buds alone.
+This bud-only picking process is why Silver Needle is so expensive and less common than other white teas.
+In most cases, it's not worth it to pick just these tiny little buds alone.

-But something interesting happens when you use just the buds, Remember that the buds are the smallest, most precious part of the tea plant (since they’ll later grow up to be bigger leaves).
+But something interesting happens when you use just the buds.
+Remember that the buds are the smallest, most precious parts of the tea plant since they will later grow into bigger leaves.

-The nick name of this noble black tea is "The Daughter's Tea."
-When the Queen Elizabeth of England visited Yunnan, it was presented as gift to the queen, then the queen placed the tea into glass utensils for aesthetic enjoyment.
+The nickname of this noble black tea is "The Daughter's Tea."
+When Queen Elizabeth of England visited Yunnan, it was presented as a gift to the queen, who then placed the tea into glass utensils for aesthetic enjoyment.

-Black Teas come from an antioxidant rich plant called Camellia sinensis.
-Study found that black tea may help improve health of the cardiovascular system and oral health.
+Black teas come from an antioxidant-rich plant called Camellia sinensis.
+Studies have found that black tea may help improve cardiovascular health and oral health.

 Black tea may also help you relax and concentrate better.
-Black tea has also been shown to reduce levels of the stress hormone cortisol when consumed in moderate amount on a regular basis.
+Furthermore, it has been shown to reduce levels of the stress hormone cortisol when consumed in moderate amounts on a regular basis.

-Place 6g-8g of Golden Tip into the small tea cup, steep 9 seconds in 75ºC water.
+Place 6g-8g of Golden Tip into a small tea cup, steep for 9 seconds in 75ºC water.